2013–14 Texas A&M Aggies men's basketball team

 The 2013–14 Texas A&M Aggies men's basketball team represented Texas A&M University in the 2013–14 college basketball season.
-The team's head coach is Billy Kennedy, who is in his third season at Texas A&M. The team plays their home games at the Reed Arena in College Station, Texas and will play in its second season as a member of the Southeastern Conference.
+The team was led by head coach Billy Kennedy, who was in his third season at Texas A&M. The team played their home games at the Reed Arena in College Station, Texas, and was in its second season as a member of the Southeastern Conference.